Vicksburg by Donald L. Miller audiobook

 Summary

-Ultimately, Vicksburg was the battle that solidified Grant’s reputation as the Union’s most capable general.
-Today no general would ever be permitted to fail as often as Grant did, but in the end he succeeded in what he himself called the most important battle of the war, the one that all but sealed the fate of the Confederacy.
+Vicksburg solidified Grant’s reputation as the Union’s most capable general.
+Today no general would ever be permitted to fail as often as Grant did, but ultimately he succeeded in what he himself called the most important battle of the war—the one that all but sealed the fate of the Confederacy.

 Editorial Reviews